-(4) These performance share awards will cliff vest on December 31, 2019 and are split between the achievement of certain specified levels of the Company's ROIC and the Company's TSR compared to the TSR of a peer group of companies.
-These performance stock awards are subject to certain clawback provisions.
+(5) These performance share awards will cliff vest on December 31, 2021 and are split between the achievement of certain specified levels of the Company's ROIC as defined in the grant and the Company's TSR compared to the TSR of a peer group of companies.
 Target award shown: ROIC-based awards may be earned between threshold (50% of target) and maximum (200% of target) and TSR-based award may be earned between threshold (25% of target) and maximum (200% of target), although the minimum payout for either award is zero.

-(5) These performance share awards will cliff vest on December 31, 2020 and are split between the achievement of certain specified levels of the Company's ROIC and the Company's TSR compared to the TSR of a peer group of companies.
-These performance stock awards are subject to certain clawback provisions.
+These awards are subject to certain clawback provisions.
+(6) These performance share awards will cliff vest on December 31, 2022 and are split between the achievement of certain specified levels of the Company's ROIC as defined in the grant and the Company's TSR compared to the TSR of a peer group of companies.
 Target award shown: ROIC-based awards may be earned between threshold (50% of target) and maximum (200% of target) and TSR-based award may be earned between threshold (25% of target) and maximum (200% of target), although the minimum payout for either award is zero.
+These awards are subject to certain clawback provisions.